 Self-employed persons.
 You must file a U.S. income tax return if you had \$400 or more of net earnings from self-employment, regardless of your age.
+Net earnings from self-employment include income earned both in a foreign country and in the United States.

-You must pay self-employment tax on your selfemployment income even if it is earned in a foreign country and is excludable as foreign earned income in figuring your income tax.
-Net earnings from selfemployment include the income earned both in a foreign country and in the United States.
+You must pay self-employment tax on your self-employment income even if it is earned in a foreign country and is excludable as foreign earned income in figuring your income tax.